What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 I hope this article answered most of your questions, but I know I still need to address some of them, so I’ll try to answer a few more in a Q&A format here.

 As a general rule, the Raspberry Pi Foundation always tries to have the basic version of a new model priced at around $35.
 Then the price goes up with more RAM or additional features.
-For example, a Raspberry Pi Zero costs $10 while a Raspberry Pi 4 with 8 GB of RAM should cost $75.
+For example, a Raspberry Pi Zero costs $10 while a Raspberry Pi 4 with 8 GB of RAM might run $75.

 Warning: current prices are all over the place for a new Raspberry Pi.
 Make sure to check this article to pay the right price when buying a Raspberry Pi.
 I also give a few tips to find one in stock (which currently isn’t that easy).

 It’s possible to install Windows 10 or 11 on a Raspberry Pi.
-It’s not the best option as Microsoft doesn’t support it officially, and it’s too heavy for most Raspberry Pi models, but it’s possible to install it via the WoR project.
+It’s not the best option as Microsoft doesn’t support it officially.
+It’s too resource-heavy for most Raspberry Pi models, but it’s possible to install it via the WoR project.

 You can read these articles if you want to give it a try.
 Just expect it to be slow (and a bit more complicated to install than other Linux solutions):

 The minimum to get started with a Raspberry Pi is a power supply and a micro-SD card.
-A monitor, keyboard and mouse are recommended for beginners but are not mandatory.
+A monitor, keyboard, and mouse are recommended for beginners but are not required.

 For the SD card, I tested most of them in this article.
-The best choice for most people in terms of speed and price will be this one on Amazon, but I let you read the linked article for more details.
-32 GB is the minimum I recommend, but there is not necessarily a big price difference with other options, so feel free to take a bigger one if you can afford it.
+The best choice for most people in terms of speed and price might be this one on Amazon.
+32 GB is the minimum I recommend, but there’s not a huge price difference between other capacities, so feel free to buy a bigger one if you like.

 If you want to try using a Raspberry Pi without a keyboard or monitor, click on the link to read my step-by-step guide.
 It’s not beginner-friendly as you’ll need to edit configuration files and use command lines, but it’s not that complicated if you have some experience.

-The most complicated part for most new Raspberry Pi users is to get used to the Linux operating system, but it’s not that hard.
-There is a desktop interface and most apps are the same as on Windows or macOS.
+The most complicated part for most new Raspberry Pi users is to get used to the Linux operating system, but it’s not that difficult.
+There’s a desktop interface and most apps are the same as on Windows or macOS.

-Obviously, if you try to learn Python from scratch or build a robot, and you have no experience in electronics, it will be a challenge, but it’s not related to Raspberry Pi.
+Obviously, if you try to learn Python from scratch or build a robot, and you have no experience in electronics, it will be a challenge.
+But those aren’t directly related to using a Raspberry Pi.

-What’s the difference between a Raspberry Pi and a normal computer?
+What’s the Difference Between Raspberry Pi and a Normal computer?

-The main difference between a Raspberry Pi and a standard computer is that a Raspberry Pi is smaller and cheaper.
-The built-in components are similar, but it runs on a different operating system (Raspberry Pi OS, based on Linux) and is less powerful than most computers.
+The main difference between a Raspberry Pi and a standard computer is that a Raspberry Pi is smaller and less expensive.
+The built-in components are similar, but it runs on a different operating system (Raspberry Pi OS, based on Linux) and is less powerful than most desktops.

-If you have a low budget, don’t need high performance or only use a computer to check emails and surf social networks, it should be more than enough.
+If you’re on a budget, don’t need high performance, or only use a computer to check emails and surf social media, it should be more than enough.

 Whenever you’re ready, here are other ways I can help you: